 This sequel also brought with itself 8 commanding officers which weren’t available in the first A.W installment.
 More maps and other additions too were made.
 The Missile Silo and Pipeline too were missing in the first A.W game.
 More control over map creation was added newly as well.

 They also introduced smaller charges to be used as the Super CO power.
 This offered more frequent hits, and consumed less charge (although the damage dealt too was lower).
 The story is full of action, story and even betrayal!
 If it’s “intensity” you’re looking for, A.W 2 delivers!

 Best game blog posts that you may like:

 - 10 Best Games like MapleStory

 - 10 Best Games like Mount and Blade

 - Also Read: Top 10 Games like Mass Effect

 - Here are Top 10 Games like Club Penguin

 - 10 Best Games like Age of Empires

 Feeling excited?
-Well, you should be because it is the time to either grab that GBA console or use the GBA emulator to play these games all night long.
-Ditch the High Definition, amazing visualized games for a while and enjoy something which deeper approach and the fun is guaranteed too.
+Well, you should be because it is the time to either grab that GBA console or use the GBA emulator to play these games.
+Ditch the High Definition, amazing visualized games for a while.
+Enjoy something with a deeper approach and guaranteed fun?